 When you return from China for your fourth year, you will have a core curriculum in both modern and literary Chinese, and a number of special subject options.
 These options reflect the expertise of the teaching staff, and they give students an opportunity to study a particular period or subject within Chinese Studies in a far more focused manner.
 Options available include papers on modern literature, modern history, dynastic China, China’s role in the international order, contemporary society, and language and linguistics.
 Note that not all options will be available in a given academic year but you will always have a choice of a minimum of three.
-A dissertation of 12,000 words is also a requirement, giving the students the opportunity to engage in original research and the challenge to produce a substantial piece of scholarship.
+A dissertation of 12,000 words is also a requirement, giving the students the opportunity to engage in original research and the challenge to produce a substantial piece of scholarship (individually supervised by a dissertation supervisor).
 Dissertations can (but need not) be connected with one’s special subject paper, or they can simply be on a topic of interest not covered in depth elsewhere.

 You may expect to receive up to twelve hours of teaching per week at the Faculty during your fourth year.
 There will also be supervision meetings with your supervisor on your dissertation research.

 The Chinese Studies course is demanding and intensive.
 Given the nature of the Chinese language, it requires a strong commitment to continuous, and often time-consuming, language work that includes a substantial amount of memorisation.
 You should expect having to work a minimum of 20 to 25 hours per week outside your classes, lectures, and supervisions.
 But think of the pleasure and satisfaction that come with, and after, the hard work!